Discrimination and Discriminatory Harassment

 1. Policy Statement

 1.1.
-Oregon State University ("university") is committed to creating and maintaining a safe, respectful, equitable, and inclusive working and learning environment.
-In furtherance of that commitment, the university does not unlawfully discriminate and prohibits unlawful discrimination and discriminatory harassment in any education program or activity that it operates, including in admission and employment, as required by state and federal laws.
+Oregon State University (university) is committed to creating and maintaining a safe, respectful, equitable, and inclusive working and learning environment.
+In furtherance of that commitment, the university does not unlawfully discriminate and prohibits unlawful Discrimination and Discriminatory Harassment in any education program or activity that it operates, including in admission and employment.

 2. Reason for Policy

 2.1.
-This policy is established in alignment with university values and in compliance with state and federal nondiscrimination/equal opportunity laws and implementing regulations, including but not limited to: The Equal Pay Act of 1963; The Civil Rights Act of 1964, as amended; Age Discrimination in Employment Act of 1967, as amended; Sections 503 and 504 of the Rehabilitation Act of 1973; Section 402 of the Vietnam Era Veterans Readjust Assistance Act (1974); Age Discrimination Act (1975); Pregnancy Discrimination Act (1978); Immigration Reform and Control Act of 1986; Americans with Disabilities Act of 1990; Civil Rights Act of 1991; Uniform Services Employment and Reemployment Act (1994); ADA Amendments Act of 2008; Genetic Information Nondiscrimination Act of 2008; and all other applicable state and federal civil rights laws.
+The university takes all Reports of Discrimination and Discriminatory Harassment seriously and responds promptly to Reported concerns.
+This policy is established in alignment with university values and in compliance with state and federal nondiscrimination and equal opportunity laws and implementing regulations, including but not limited to: The Equal Pay Act of 1963; The Civil Rights Act of 1964, as amended; Age Discrimination in Employment Act of 1967, as amended; Sections 503 and 504 of the Rehabilitation Act of 1973; Section 402 of the Vietnam Era Veterans Readjust Assistance Act (1974); Age Discrimination Act (1975); Pregnancy Discrimination Act (1978); Immigration Reform and Control Act of 1986; Americans with Disabilities Act of 1990; Civil Rights Act of 1991; Uniform Services Employment and Reemployment Act (1994); ADA Amendments Act of 2008; Genetic Information Nondiscrimination Act of 2008; and all other applicable state and federal civil rights laws.

 3. Scope & Audience

 3.2.
-The university reserves the right to respond, in conformance with university policy and applicable law, to conduct: that occurs on property owned, controlled, or used by the university; at university associated events; in online, extended, or distance learning environments; away from the university when the conduct could have the impact of limiting or denying any university community member's ability to participate in or benefit from a university program or activity; or when it creates a hostile work or educational environment.
+The university reserves the right to respond, in conformance with university policy and applicable law, to conduct: that occurs on property owned, controlled, or used by the university; at university associated events; in online, extended, or distance learning environments; away from the university when the conduct could have the impact of limiting, denying, or adversely affecting an individual s ability to participate in or benefit from a university program or activity; or when it creates a hostile work or educational environment.

 4. Definitions

 4.2.
-Complaint: An oral or written request made to the Office of Equal Opportunity and Access (EOA) that objectively can be understood as a request for the university to investigate and make a determination, or resolve through an informal resolution, alleged sex discrimination, sexual misconduct, or retaliation.
+Complaint: An oral or written request made to the Office of Equal Opportunity and Access (EOA) that objectively can be understood as a request for the university to investigate and make a determination, or resolve through an informal resolution, alleged Discrimination or Discriminatory Harassment.

+4.3.
+Party: The Complainant or Respondent.
+When used in the plural, parties means the Complainant and Respondent collectively.

 4.4.
-Party: The complainant or respondent.
-When used in the plural, "parties" means the complainant and respondent collectively.
+Protected status: A legally protected category or characteristic of an individual or group of individuals.
+The university prohibits Discrimination or Discriminatory Harassment on the basis of these actual or perceived Protected Statuses: age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin (including ancestry and ethnicity), citizenship, marital or family status, pregnancy, disability, genetic information, protected veteran status / service in the uniformed service, or any other status protected by law or OSU policy.

 4.5.
-Protected status: A legally protected category or characteristic of an individual or group of individuals.
-The university prohibits unlawful discrimination on the basis of these actual or perceived protected statuses: age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin (including ancestry and ethnicity), citizenship, marital or family status, pregnancy, disability, genetic information, protected veteran status / service in the uniformed service, or any other status protected by law or OSU policy.

-4.7.
-Report: Notice to or knowledge by EOA of an allegation or concern of sex discrimination, sexual misconduct, or retaliation.
+Report: Notice to or actual knowledge by EOA of an allegation or concern of Discrimination or Discriminatory Harassment.

 5. Responsibilities & Procedures

-5.1.5.
-As determined by the Executive Director of EOA, the university may initiate an investigation of any conduct prohibited by this policy without a formal complaint from or participation by the complainant.
+5.1.3.
+As determined by the Associate Vice President and Chief Civil Rights Officer, or their designee, the university may initiate an investigation of any conduct prohibited by this policy without a formal Complaint from or participation by the Complainant.

-5.1.6.
-The university will offer and coordinate supportive measures, as appropriate, for a complainant and/or respondent to restore or preserve that person's access to the university's education program or activity or provide support during an investigation or informal resolution process.
+5.1.4.
+The university will offer and coordinate supportive measures, as appropriate, for a Complainant and/or Respondent to restore or preserve that person s access to the university s education program or activity or provide support during an investigation or informal resolution process.
 Individuals do not need to engage in a university resolution process to receive supportive measures.
 Supportive measures are described within the Investigation and Resolution Process.

-5.1.7.
+5.2.1.
 The applicable evidentiary standard for all violations of this policy is preponderance of the evidence.
-That standard is met when the evidence shows that it is ìmore likely than notî that the alleged misconduct occurred.
+That standard is met when the evidence shows that it is more likely than not that the alleged misconduct occurred.

-5.1.8.
-Persons who are found to have violated this policy are subject to sanctions commensurate with the violation, up to and including termination of employment, or expulsion from the university or removal of privileges to participate in university programs and activities, or both.
-Sanctions will be applied to stop further discrimination and discriminatory harassment, and to prevent future violations.
+5.2.2.
+Persons who are found to have violated this policy are subject to sanctions commensurate with the violation, up to and including termination of employment, expulsion from the university, or removal of privileges to participate in university programs and activities.

 a.
 If employee discipline is warranted, it shall be administered in a manner consistent with applicable collective bargaining agreements, university policies, and legal requirements.